 Changes in buoyancy due to tidal effects can significantly affect mean tendon tensions.
 Therefore, the choice of a tide condition for static equilibrium analysis is important.
 Changes in tide conditions should be considered in evaluating the various maximum responses of interest:

-a high mean water level tends to increase maximum tendon tensions, hydrostatic loading on the hull, and current loading on the hull, and tends to decrease deck clearance;
+A high mean water level tends to increase maximum tendon tensions, hydrostatic loading on the hull, and current loading on the hull, and tends to decrease deck clearance;

-a low mean water level tends to decrease minimum tendon tensions and to decrease the horizontal restoring forces for a given horizontal offset.
+A low mean water level tends to decrease minimum tendon tensions and to decrease the horizontal restoring forces for a given horizontal offset.

 These effects of tide may be taken into account by performing a static balance at the various appropriate tide levels to provide a starting point for further analysis or by making allowances for the appropriate tide level in calculating extreme responses.
 For example, the effect of the highest tide level consistent with the probability of simultaneous occurrence of other extreme environmental conditions should be taken into account in estimating maximum tendon tensions.